This unmissable Steam bundle combines five of the best indies of the past decade

 I actually just got back into Dead Cells (it's still amazing) so I speak from experience when I say the previous round of indie-inspired weapons adds a lot to the game.
 From the looks of it, the new batch might be even better.
 The Guide from Terraria uses the Starfury wand to smite monsters with the wrath of the heavens.
 Slay the Spire's Ironclad wields the elements in a storm of AoE.
 Risk of Rain's magma worm boss appears alongside a Commando skin.
 Katana Zero's lead is a perfect match for Hattori's Katana, a rare weapon which absolutely slaps.
 Shovel Knight's iconic shovel is primed for bouncing off enemy heads.
 And, uh, the Hotline Miami guy is really swinging that bat.

 Dead Cells continue to exemplify and platform the best of indie development, and Motion Twin says 2023 will be "by far" the game's biggest year since launch.
-It also recently added some accessibility options to help the game reach more people
+It also recently added some accessibility options to help the game reach more people.

 Dead Cells is sometimes called a Souls-like, but when we spoke to co-developer Evil Empire and other devs about what the Souls-like genre really is, opinions were divided.

-Austin freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree, and he's been with GamesRadar+ since 2019.
-They've yet to realize that his position as a senior writer is just a cover up for his career-spanning Destiny column, and he's kept the ruse going with a focus on news and the occasional feature, all while playing as many roguelikes as possible.
+Austin has been a game journalist for 12 years, having freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree.
+He's been with GamesRadar+ since 2019.
+They've yet to realize his position is a cover for his career-spanning Destiny column, and he's kept the ruse going with a lot of news and the occasional feature, all while playing as many roguelikes as possible.